Links on Android Authority may earn us a commission. Learn more.

 Should you buy the Google Pixel Buds?

-Google Pixel users looking for the path of least resistance should get the new Google Pixel Buds (2020).
-They may not be the best value true wireless earbuds on the market, but they’re a solid option that affords reliable hands-free Google Assistant access, a secure fit, and modern design.
+Google Pixel users looking for the path of least resistance should get the Google Pixel Buds (2020).
+They may not be the best value true wireless earbuds on the market, but they’re a solid option that includes reliable hands-free Google Assistant access, a secure fit, and modern design.
 Although live Google Translate capabilities leave something to be desired, it’s cool to see a company pushing new, exciting features.
-The AirPods finally have their main Android competitor: the Google Pixel Buds (2020).